Skip to main content

 John Jerrim

-Sure, Chinese parenting isn't perfect and it needs to be modified.
+Sure, Chinese parenting isn't perfect, and it needs to be modified every now and then.
 Again, who says that culture is static?
 The emphasis on education, personal development, and diligence doesn't need to come across negative Chinese stereotypes.
-A Chinese mother can either choose to be a loving tiger mother (reasonably strict) or an unreasonable tiger mother (running things like Communist China).
+A Chinese mother can choose to be a loving tiger mother (reasonably strict) or an unreasonable tiger mother (running things like Communist China).
 Atty.
 Amy Lynn Chua-Rubenfeld wrote the book The Battle Hymn of the Tiger Mother.
-There was that time when she found a more balanced approach with her second daughter Louisa Chua Rubenfeld.
+There was that time when she found a more balanced approach with her second daughter, Louisa Chua Rubenfeld.
 Strict parenting is good only when it's got reasonable boundaries.
 I was able to read that book while I pursued my MBA at the University of San Carlos.

 The issue I can raise with mathematics is the approach to learning.
 Was it just for the grades or for the learning?
 Personal development is often missed when it comes to coping with failure.
 Are the good grades gained from personal development and diligence?
 A good grade can be a sign of good character if it is achieved through personal development and diligence.
 A rise from a bad grade to a good grade through personal development.
 Some of the best rules would be limited screen time (because it's bad for the brain), exercise, never administering chores as punishment but necessity, respect for menial work, and focus on learning over prestige.
 It's because not everyone can become an honor student but anybody can gain what I call genuinely good grades.
 Good grades aren't necessarily excellent grades but grades that come from an emphasis on learning instead of just a grade.